Transitioning to Smart Maintenance with AI and Machine Learning

 Collect sensor data measuring parameters like temperature, pressure, and vibration, alongside historical maintenance data.
 The combination offers crucial time-series insights into equipment condition, aiding in pattern recognition and understanding the relationship between events and failures.

 Extract relevant features from raw sensor data, emphasizing the health of equipment.
-Utilize time series analysis techniques such as rolling averages and Fourier transforms to discern patterns and trends vital for predictive maintenance.
+Utilize time series analysis techniques such as rolling averages and Fourier transforms to discern patterns and trends vital for smart maintenance.

 Go for regression models like linear and support vector regression for predicting remaining useful life.
 Embrace survival analysis techniques, along with advanced models like decision trees, random forests, and deep learning algorithms for accurate equipment failure predictions.